 Our online team is working hard to make sure you have an excellent experience on Eurovision.tv.
 Should you find an error or bug, please send us a message at [email protected].

 Where can I follow the national selections for the Eurovision Song Contest?

-A substantial amount of broadcasters organises televised national selections for the Eurovision Song Contest.
+A substantial amount of broadcasters organize televised national selections for the Eurovision Song Contest.
 Broadcasting these shows online is strongly encouraged by the EBU, but remains at the discretion of the respective broadcaster.
-Whenever a national selection is being streamed live online, we will make available a link to to the live stream via Eurovision.tv.
+Whenever a national selection is being streamed live online, we will make a link to the live stream available via Eurovision.tv.

-Why can’t I watch contests from before 2004 on the official YouTube channel?
+Why can I not watch contests from before 2004 on the official YouTube channel?